Food Relationship

 Start with meal planning, organising your meals and snacks and avoid leaving it to chance.
 Preparation is key.

-Focus on eating your meals mindfully, as your body will process and absorb the essential nutrients more easily.
+Focus on mindful eating, as it will become easier to process and absorb the nutrients.
 It will also keep you more satiated for longer.
 Plus, when you eat mindfully you’ll have less of the stress hormone cortisol at the time and have smoother digestion.

 Are you experiencing any of the 3 types of food cravings?

-Emotional cravings are the cravings that are easiest to understand as often they are tied to a strong emotion, be it anxiety, anger, sadness or boredom.
-Out of all three types of cravings, emotional cravings are the most common and the most overwhelming.
+Emotional cravings are easiest to understand cravings, as often they are tied to a strong emotion.
+It could be anxiety, anger, sadness or boredom… Out of all three types of cravings, emotional cravings are the most common and the most overwhelming to cope with.

-Often people, who experience emotional cravings also describe their experience as emotional eating, which feels very overwhelming and out of control.
+Often people, who experience emotional cravings call it emotional eating, which feels totally out of control.

 What is interesting is that these cravings are not ‘real’ food cravings.
 So it is possible to wait it out, distract and delay for 20 min and realise that they’re gone!

-Firstly, it's important to acknowledge and validate your emotions.
-Understand that emotional cravings are a way for your brain to seek comfort or distraction from negative emotions.
+Firstly, it’s important to acknowledge what you’re feeling and validate your emotions.
+Emotional cravings could be your brain’s way of seeking comfort or distraction from negative emotions.

-Find alternative activities or coping mechanisms to deal with your emotions instead of turning to food.
-This can include journaling, talking to a friend, going for a walk, or engaging in a hobby you enjoy.
+Find alternative activities, distractions or coping mechanisms to deal with your emotions instead of turning to food.
+This can include journaling, talking to a friend, going for a walk, or doing something you love.
+Getting busy using your hands works great for a distraction!

-Also, if it is bearable, try to sit with the emotion and let it pass without rushing.
+Also, if it is possible for you, try to sit with the emotion and let it pass without rushing yourself.
 Because it always does pass.

 Additionally, if you notice a trigger pattern for these negative emotions and cravings, come up with a few distractions that can be helpful.
 Do those tasks of the day that require your full attention and focus, brush your teeth, do something physical like sun salutations or immerse yourself in crafts.